Stanford upsets Oregon (again), and the Pac-12 has no undefeated teams left: Breaking down the playoff paths

 — Five weeks into the season, the Pac-12 has no undefeated teams remaining — an ominous development given that in seven previous years of the CFP, no two-loss team has been picked for the semifinals.

 (That could change this year given the early-season chaos.
-But if the selection committee were to finally invite a two-loss team, it seems unlikely that the Pac-12, of all leagues, would be the first to benefit.)
+But if the selection committee were to finally invite a two-loss team, it seems unlikely the Pac-12, of all leagues, would be the first to benefit.)

 Within that framework, the conference seemingly has two paths to place a one-loss team in position for the CFP.

-2) The winner of the UCLA-Arizona State game tonight — both teams are 3-1 — must run the table and beat the North winner in the title game.
+2) The winner of the UCLA-Arizona State game (late Saturday night) — both teams are 3-1 — must run the table and beat the North winner in the title game.

-— Of the quartet of one-loss teams, UCLA and Oregon likely would have the best resumes because of their non-conference wins: UCLA beat LSU in Week One; and Oregon defeated Ohio State in Week Two.
+— Of the quartet of one-loss teams, UCLA and Oregon likely would have the best resumes because of their nonconference wins: UCLA beat LSU in Week One, and Oregon defeated Ohio State in Week Two.

 The likelihood of either scenario playing out favorably for the conference now seems remote, especially given Oregon’s semi-lackluster performance at Stanford Stadium.

 The Ducks trailed 17-7 at halftime and appeared to take command with 17 consecutive points in the second half.
-But Stanford went 86 yards in the final minute, with help from two personal foul penalties on the Ducks.
+But Stanford went 86 yards in the final minute, with help from two personal-foul penalties on the Ducks.

 The Cardinal scored the tying touchdown on an untimed down (after a defensive holding penalty), converted on the first possession of overtime, then stopped the Ducks to secure the victory.